HL7/VhDir/pages/_includes/network-reference-intro.md

-An extension to support the addition of a reference to a network for the practitionerRole and organizationRole resources.
+An extension to support the addition of a reference to a health insurance provider network.

+Used in:
+*  practitionerRole
+*  organizationRole

+Indicates the health insurance provider network that a practitioner or organization participates in.